crispinr/mr.bot/README.md

 5) A Twilio account

 ### COMMANDS:

+#### GENERAL COMMANDS
+Hi, Hello, How are you, Fine, Bye, Thanks, Who are you, Who created you

 Quote – to reply with a random quote

 Fact – to reply with a random cat fact